hausdorff/davidbalbert.github.com/_posts/2013-10-06-twitters-ipo-in-simple-terms.md

 The short answer to the question of why Twitter is IPO'ing now is that the timing is *excellent*, but the particulars of why this is true are actually really interesting.

-## Next year would be a comparatively bad time to file.
+## Next year is a comparatively bad time to file.
 Right now, the Jumpstart Our Business Startups (JOBS) act allows "emerging" companies like Twitter to file confidentially.
-This allows them to (1) avoid a lot of the hype problems Facebook had to deal with, and (2) address finance questions from the SEC in private, which will sidestep the problems Groupon ran into during their IPO.
+Briefly speaking, filing confidentially allows Twitter to hold information that would normally be public until much later in the process.
+There are two primary advantages to this: (1) they can avoid a lot of the hype problems Facebook had to deal with, and (2) they can address finance questions from the SEC in private, thus sidestepping the accounting problems Groupon had to deal with.

-More importantly, they're on track to make $1 billion in the fiscal year, which is the cutoff for eligibility for filing as an emerging company under the JOBS act.
-This means that this is probably their last chance to file confidentially.
+The reason they are filing confidentially *now* is because they're on track to make $1 billion in the fiscal year, which is the cutoff for eligibility for filing as an emerging company under the JOBS act.
+So, this is probably their last chance to file confidentially, and their last chance to show they learned something from the pain of their predecessors.

 ## The climate for a Twitter IPO is quite good right now.
-Stocks of similar Internet companies are doing quite well, so investors are likely to look favorably on a Twitter IPO.
+Stocks of similar Internet companies are doing quite well (or, in some cases, "better"), so investors are likely to look favorably on a Twitter IPO.
 A very good sign is that Facebook is up to ~$50/share, which is well above their listing price of $38.
 Other recent-ish IPOs, like LinkedIn are also doing well, but the recovery of Facebook (and, to a lesser extent, Groupon) is what investors will be thinking of, due comparatively painful experience.

 The one obvious issue with IPO'ing right now is the government shutdown.
 Historically IPOs are very sensitive to market context, and perturbations like shutting down big swaths of government functionality are likely to make investors more cautious.
 Still, it's hard to predict how specifically this will affect Twitter, and management is still holding enough enough cards (and holding them closely enough) that they will probably pull out of this ahead.